sherman205/lapa/src/content/recipes/TomatoAvocadoSalad/index.md

 ---
 date: "2019-04-09"
 title: "Tomato Avocado Salad"
-tags: ["tomato", "avocado", "salad", "tomato avocado salad"]
+tags: ["tomato", "avocado", "salad", "tomato avocado salad", "heirloom"]
 featuredImage: ./tomato_avo_salad_1x1.jpeg
 recipeImage: ./tomato_avo_salad_3x4.jpg
 description: "Just a regular salad with a Russian style twist on the dressing.
 Great as a starter or a meal."